 Step 1: Acceptance

-Self-esteem is one of the key factors in living a healthy live.
-Regardless of your regular hours of exercise or strict diet, struggling daily with self-worth simply cannot be good for your health.
+Self-esteem is one of the key factors in living a healthy life.
+Regardless of your regular hours of exercise or a strict diet, struggling daily with self-worth simply cannot be good for your health.

 What can people do in terms of acceptance?